kianhk6/SFULonge/README.md

 ## Mock Ups

-### The mvmmm Model
+### The mvmm Model
-You can view the document for the mvmmm model here: [mvmmm Model Document](https://docs.google.com/document/d/142Y2wBGEi41fotJXZjBQioxGrZqqjPv744CmfmjM3T8/edit?usp=sharing)
+You can view the document for the mvmm model here: [mvmm Model Document](https://docs.google.com/document/d/142Y2wBGEi41fotJXZjBQioxGrZqqjPv744CmfmjM3T8/edit?usp=sharing)

 ### Show and Tell Video
 Click on the thumbnail below to watch the Show and Tell video: